MT3DMS UPGRADE

 be skipped.
 The bug occurs only when the

-particle-based solution techniques (MOC/MMOC/HMOC)
+particle-based solution techniques (MOC/MMOC/HMOC) are used.

 2. Improve the hand